-2011 BC First Nations Art Awards Announced
+2011 BC First Nations Art Recipients Honoured

-The BC Creative Achievement Awards for First Nations Art are presented with the generous support of Polygon Homes Ltd.
+The award ceremony and luncheon was presented with the generous sponsorship of Polygon Homes Ltd.

 Dr. Robert Belton, Associate Professor of Art History at UBC Okanagan and a director of the BC Achievement Foundation, chaired an independent jury panel that selected the 2011 award recipients.
 The jurors included Reg Davidson, internationally acclaimed Haida artist and past recipient; Brenda Crabtree, Aboriginal Program Manager, Emily Carr University of Art + Design; Bill McLennan, Curator, Pacific Northwest, UBC Museum of Anthropology; and Cathi Charles Wherry, Art Program Manager, First People’s Heritage, Language and Culture Council.

 The British Columbia Achievement Foundation was established and endowed by the Province of British Columbia in 2003 to celebrate excellence and achievement in the arts, humanities, enterprise and community service.
 For information on British Columbia Achievement Foundation, visit www.bcachievement.com.

 As the granddaughter of famed weaver, Isabella Edenshaw, Primrose Adams descends from a rich heritage of weavers and Haida artists.
 She has developed the techniques of spruce root weaving taught by her mother and grandmother and has become one of…